All Books

 by Louie Giglio

-Win the battle for your mind by silencing negative thoughts and self-doubt.
+Win the battle for your mind by silencing negative and destructive thoughts.

 Key Takeaways

-• Find rest and peace by trusting in God's presence and provision.
+• Find peace and rest by trusting in a higher power's presence.

 Who Should Read